ic-Solutions/advantage-seniors/_pages/csr.md

 ## Ashraya Seva Samasthe

-We established “ashraya seva samasthe” in Haveri district to create awareness about ageing as well as to look after the poor older adults.
+We established “ashraya seva samasthe” in Haveri district to create awareness about aging as well as to look after the poor older adults.
 We are in the process of initiating talks with the government for further expansion to other areas.